 Topics include but are not limited to:

-Virtualisation: Concepts, artefacts and practical usage.
-We explore the various terminology used to describe virtualisation and its associated technologies.
-In this topic, we work through a command line approach to virtualise a suspect forensic image and discuss how to bypass user logon passwords.
+- Virtualization: Concepts, artefacts and practical usage.
+We explore the various terminology used to describe virtualization and its associated technologies.
+In this topic, we work through a command line approach to virtualize a suspect forensic image and discuss how to bypass user logon passwords.

 - Security Features and Encryption common to the Windows Operating System.

-RAM and virtual memory management concepts.
-We use command line tools to analyse a RAM image and determine application usage and user interaction.
+- RAM and virtual memory management concepts.
+We use command line tools to analyze a RAM image and determine application usage and user interaction.

-PREREQUISITE: Basic Computer Forensic Examiner [BCFE] course AND completion of the Certified Forensic Computer Examiner [CFCE] certification are highly recommended, but not required.
+PREREQUISITE: Basic Computer Forensic Examiner [BCFE] course AND completion of the Certified Forensic Computer Examiner [CFCE] certification is highly recommended, but not required.

 SYLLABUS: Online WFE Syllabus coming soon

-CERTIFICATION: Successful completion of the online WFE entitles each member to one attempt at the CAWFE Certification process.
-The attempt must be completed within the calendar year of attendance at WFE.
-Further details as to the timeline for certification will be provided upon completion of WFEand upon beginning the CAWFE.
+CERTIFICATION: Completion of the online WFE course entitles each member to one attempt at the CAWFE Certification process.
+The attempt must be completed within the time frame of your online cycle.
+Each online class cycle is three months; a fourth month is allowed for testing.

 Existing IACIS members simply log in with your credentials and go to the products page to purchase and register for the course.